 + PRO: Lots of fun activities

 There will be no shortage of fun things to do for the little ones.
-There’s myriad local parks perfect for picnics and play dates, while the Natural Science Museum, zoo, aquarium and a great amusement park all mean the kids will never be bored.
+There are myriad local parks perfect for picnics and play dates, while the Natural Science Museum, zoo, aquarium and a great amusement park all mean the kids will never be bored.

 + PRO: Central location